perrochon/gb/TUTORIAL.md

 ## Tutorial

+# Main Menu
+* New Game - Creates a new random map.
+* Continue Game - recovers your last game if the app was killed by Android (or by the user).
+* Play - Play the game.
+Greyed out until you load a mission or a game
+* Mission 1/2/3 - Three missions to play (see below for details)

 # UX Navigation

 * Double click on stars, planets and ships panzooms to the target.
 Double click on empty space zooms out.